zhiqi-zhang233/Dual-Transformer-Text-to-Music-Generator-for-Short-Form-Video-Soundtracks/README.md

 In this project, we explore a lightweight way to combine these two research directions:

-using simple symbolic cues (such as BPM and segmentation from a MIDI reference) to guide and evaluate MusicGen outputs.
+Using simple symbolic cues (such as BPM and segmentation from a MIDI reference) to guide and evaluate MusicGen outputs.

 ### Existing Text-to-Music Baseline (MusicGen)